 - Chapter 1, "Introduction to the WorkShop Static Analyzer", page 1, describes the Static Analyzer, which is the WorkShop tool for examining the structure of a program's source code and the relationships between its parts, such as files, functions, and variables. - Chapter 2, "Tutorials for the Static Analyzer", page 5, provides a sample session to introduce you to some major features in the Static Analyzer. - Chapter 3, "Creating a Fileset and Generating a Database", page 21, describes the fileset concept.
 A fileset is a file that contains files you specify for inclusion in the analysis.
-You also specify whether a file is to be analyzed by the faster scanner mode or the slower, more thorough parser mode. - Chapter 4, "Queries", page 37, describes how you perform queries using the Static Analyzer. - Chapter 5, "Views", page 51, describes the text and graphical views that the Static Analyzer uses to present its data. - Chapter 6, "Working on Large Programming Projects", page 69, presents techniques for applying the Static Analyzer to large projects. - Chapter 7, "Getting Started with the Browser", page 75, tells you how to start the Browser and describes some of the features common to both the C++ and Ada versions of Browser View. - Chapter 8, "Browser Tutorial for C++", page 81, provides a short tutorial highlighting the C++ features of Browser View. - Chapter 9, "Browser Tutorial for Ada", page 97, provides a short tutorial highlighting the Ada features of Browser View. - Chapter 10, "The Browser Reference", page 107, describes all of the Browser windows, menus, and other features in detail.
+You also specify whether a file is to be analyzed by the faster scanner mode or the slower, more thorough parser mode. - Chapter 4, "Queries", page 37, describes how you perform queries using the Static Analyzer. - Chapter 5, "Views", page 49, describes the text and graphical views that the Static Analyzer uses to present its data. - Chapter 6, "Working on Large Programming Projects", page 67, presents techniques for applying the Static Analyzer to large projects. - Chapter 7, "Getting Started with the Browser", page 73, tells you how to start the Browser and describes some of the features of the Browser View. - Chapter 8, "Browser Tutorial for C++", page 79, provides a short tutorial highlighting the C++ features of the Browser View. - Chapter 9, "The Browser Reference", page 95, describes all of the Browser windows, menus, and other features in detail.